-One of the things a leader needs to be willing to do is blow things up.
+That’s why I believe one of the things a leader needs to be willing to do is blow things up.
 Not literally, of course, but figuratively.

 Here’s what I mean.

-Often organizations develop a bit like an amoeba, adding a position here, another position there, and before you know it you have this strange looking thing that doesn’t function as it should.
+A natural tendency of any organization is to develop a bit like an amoeba; adding a position here, another position there, a system on top of a system… and before you know it you have this strange looking thing that doesn’t function as it should.

 If your area of responsibility is underperforming, do you have the guts to blow it up?

 More Insights from Dunham+Company: “Defining Success From a Global Perspective, Part One”